History of the Rotary Club of Kittery

 Marlene A. Young

 The Youngs were our first married couple.
-Check out the Photo Album for pictures of our Charter Night under Archived Photo Albums.
+Check out the Photo Album for pictures of our Charter Night under Archieved Photo Albums.

-Fron left to right in very back: R. David Hager, Jr., Harrison Lemont, Norman Smith, Sr., Patrick Donahue.
+Top row from the left to right: R. David Hager, Jr., Harrison Lemont, Norman Smith, Sr.and Patrick Donahue.

-Second row from back left to right: Richard Johnson, Dean C. Smith, Raymond Roy, Walter Jackson, Gary T. Adams, Russell McMullen.
+Third row from left to right: Richard Johnson, Dean C. Smith, Raymond Roy, Walter Jackson, Gary T. Adams and Russell McMullen, Charter President.

-Third row from back left to right: Carol Sue Grover, John Kennedy, Marie Williams, Marlene Young, Sharon Anderson, Diane Steiner Johnson, Dan Thornhill, Fred McCain, Jr., Donald Young, Raymah Morgridge.
+Second row from left to right: Carol Sue Grover, John Kennedy, Marie Williams, Marlene Young, Sharon Anderson, Diane Steiner Johnson, Dan Thornhill, Fred McCanin, Jr., Donald Young and Raymah Morgridge.

-Seated left to right: District 779 Governor J. Marcel Giradeau, Dwyn Dion and Joyce Crabtree.
+Seated left to right: District 779 Governor J. Marcel Girardeau, Dwyn Dion and Joyce Carbtree.

-Not in attendance: Christine Alderson, David E. Avery, Del Blickensderfer, Leonard F. Box, Thomas J. Gentile, John Robbins.
+Not in Attendance: Christine Alderson, David E. Avery, Del Blickensderfer, Leonard F. Box, Thomas J. Gentile and John Robbins.